emmyclau/exercise/README.md

 |news_text|body of the news post|

 - Please describe 3 algorithms that you could use to solve this problem and explain the advantages and disadvantages of these algorithms.
 - You are only asked to create model with one of 3 algorithms.
-Please provide the model source code for the one model.
+Please provide the model source code for the model.